Doctor of Dental Medicine (D.M.D.)

-The inaugural class (Class of 2015) of Midwestern University's College of Dental Medicine - Illinois (CDMI) will matriculate in August 2011 and will have the opportunity to be a part an outstanding University with a long tradition of providing exceptional educational experiences to students in medicine, pharmacy, and other health-related disciplines.
+The inaugural class (Class of 2015) of Midwestern University's College of Dental Medicine - Illinois (CDMI) matriculated in August 2011 and is part of an outstanding University with a long tradition of providing exceptional educational experiences to students in medicine, pharmacy, and other health-related disciplines.
 CDMI students will learn the interdisciplinary roles that are a part of the delivery of optimal oral health as a component of overall general health.
 Midwestern University's CDMI administration and faculty are leaders committed to excellence in education and patient care, who also strive to contribute to the future of the dental profession.
-The faculty will provide a collegial and positive environment for student learning in one of the most worthy and needed professional disciplines of our healthcare system.
+The faculty provides a collegial and positive environment for student learning in one of the most worthy and needed professional disciplines of our healthcare system.

 The Midwestern University College of Dental Medicine-Illinois is dedicated to the education of dentists who will demonstrate excellence in comprehensive oral healthcare and the discovery and dissemination of knowledge.

 The College of Dental Medicine - Illinois is recognized as the leader of oral healthcare in the state of Illinois through its commitment to:

 - Patient-centered, comprehensive oral care founded on the principles of ethical practice, scientific research, and evidence-based decision making

 - An integrated educational program utilizing state-of-the-art resources and practices

 - Engagement in collaborative research, scholarly activity, and translational scholarship for the improvement of overall health

 - The graduation of highly qualified, empathetic oral healthcare professionals who possess the knowledge, skills, judgment, and respect for patients that is required for independent ethical practice

 The College of Dental Medicine - Illinois will achieve its mission and vision through emphasis on the following goals: